Search this site:

 Jisho-ji, a sub temple of Shokoku-ji, is commonly known as Ginkaku-ji, because of its building that is called Ginkaku, a silver pavilion.
 The pavilion has never been applied with silver leaves but is called so probably because it has been considered as the counterpart of Kinkaku, the glittering gold pavilion.

 The Rinzai-shu sect Zen temple is one of 17 World Cultural Heritage sites in Kyoto and represents Higashiyama-bunka, a culture of Wabi and Sabi.
-The austere and simple culture is quite contrary with flamboyant Kitayama-bunka, a culture that is represented by Kinkaku.
+The austere and simple culture is opposite to flamboyant Kitayama-bunka, a culture which is represented by Kinkaku.

-Ginkaku (the real name is Kan'non-den) and Togu-do buildings are national treasures.
+Kan'non-den, commonly known as Ginkaku, and Togu-do buildings are national treasures.
 These two were modeled after Ruri-den and Sairai-do buildings of Saiho-ji temple respectively.
-One of the rooms of Togu-do is called Dojin-sai that is considered to be the origin of chashitsu, a tea-ceremony room (or building).
+One of the rooms of Togu-do is called Dojin-sai, which is considered to be the origin of chashitsu, a tea-ceremony room (or building).

-Ginkaku-ji's chisen-kaiyushiki (pond-stroll) garden was modeled after the garden of Saiho-ji.
-The beautiful garden has been altered several times in its 500 plus years of history and does not retain the original design much, but still is worth to see.
+Ginkaku-ji's chisen-kaiyushiki (pond-stroll) garden was also modeled after the garden of Saiho-ji.
+The beautiful garden has been altered several times in its 500 plus years of history and does not retain the original design much, but still is worth to visit.

 History of Ginkaku-ji

 The 8th Muromachi Shogun, Ashikaga Yoshimasa (1436-1490) started construction of a villa, Higashiyama-dono at the foot of Mt.
 Higashiyama in the year 1482.
 He moved in Higashiyama-dono next year.
 Togu-do building was completed in 1486.
 Ginkaku was completed in 1490 just after Yoshimasa passed away.
 The villa was changed into a temple, Jisho-in, in accordance with his will.
-In 1491, The name of the temple was changed to Jisho-ji.
+Muso Soseki was nominated as the founder of the new temple.
+In 1491, the name of the temple was changed to Jisho-ji.

 Sometime between 1550 and 1561, all the buildings but Togu-do and Ginkaku were burned down by fires of war.
 The temple was dilapidated for some time.

 From 1615 to 1644, large-scale repair and reconstruction was made by Miyagi Toyomori and his grandson Toyotsugu.
-Sometime between 1735 and 1799, Ginsadan and Kogetsudai were installed.
+Sometime between 1735 and 1799, Ginshadan and Kogetsudai were installed.

-In the year 1931, the ruins of Karesansui garden of the temple was excavated.
+In the year 1931, the ruins of Karesansui garden was excavated.
 In 2007, a scientific research confirmed that silver leaves have never been applied to Ginkaku.
-In 2008, the city of Kyoto advised the temple to lacquer the second story of Ginkaku in original black to preserve it, but they declined because they believed weathered walls would fit the culture of Wabi and Sabi.
+In 2008, the city of Kyoto suggested lacquering the second story of Ginkaku in original black to preserve it, but the temple declined the idea because they believed weathered walls would fit the culture of Wabi and Sabi.

 How to get to Ginkaku-ji